levgru/levgru/README.md

 🔭 I’m currently working on three main projects:
 1. Working with Professor Lynn in the HMC physics department on entanglement witnessing.
 2. A personal project on reproducing black holes on quantum computers.
-3. A personal project on a tiktok-esque site but for reading summaries of academic papers.
+3. A personal/course project analyzing equations of motions for a finger flicking motion involving Neo-Hookean springs.
 <!--
 **levgru/levgru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.